-- Professionalism (See Department Rubric) - Math Lesson Create 4 developmentally appropriate lessons that meet the PA State standards.
-This lesson should follow CCC format.
-The lessons will be for grades: 1, 3, 5, your choice, and one lesson must include a literature activity and one must include an open-ended response activity.
+- Professionalism (See Department Rubric) - Math Lessons Create 2 developmentally appropriate lessons that meet the PA State standards.
+Lessons should follow CCC format.
+The lessons will be for grades: k-3 and 4-6.
+One lesson must include a literature activity and one must include an open-ended response activity.
 All lessons should engage the learner beyond lecture and practice problems.
 No review or test lessons will be accepted.
 Students will be allowed to abbreviate objectives in the SWBAT (students will be able to).
-Lessons should be activity based and creative.
+Lessons should be activity based, creative and original.
 Students should be active throughout the lessons.
 (See Rubric) - Lesson Presentation You will present one of your lessons to the group.
 The lesson should be planned for a 15 minutes mini-lesson.
 You will be scored on a rubric by the professor and your peers will provide feedback.
 (See Rubric) - Activities Notebook You will compile a list of activities for each topic studied.
 This notebook will be a valuable resource for you as you enter your teaching career.
-Please follow attached Table of Contents.
+Each activity should appear on a separate page and contain the following: title, grade level, materials needed, a description of the lesson procedure, student learning expectation and how learning will be exhibited, and APA reference to any borrowed ideas.
+One of your activities should clearly address the gifted learner, one activity should address the special needs learner and another should address the ESL learner.
+Indicate these in your heading.
+Please See Table of Contents for topics. - Research Paper You will locate a research study conducted in the elementary or middle level.
+This should be a study reporting on action research, not a lit review or an article.
+You will write a synopsis of the research that includes the participants, background information, design of the study, and outcomes or results.
+Also, you should include how the results impact your teaching or the field of teaching math.
+(3-5 pages)